STABLEVIEW ASSET MANAGEMENT INC. and COLIN FISHER, File No. 2020-40

 Ontario Securities Commission

-TORONTO, May 2, 2022 /CNW/ - The Commission issued an Order in the above named matter.
+TORONTO, May 3, 2022 /CNW/ - The Tribunal issued an Order in the above named matter.

 Registrar, Governance & Tribunal Secretariat